-Newton is a Canadian cryptocurrency exchange so we signed up to try it out and see if it’s worth using.
+Newton is a Canadian cryptocurrency exchange so we signed up to try it out and see if it’s worth using and let’s see how is Newton compared to BitBuy which is the #1 crypto exchange in Canada.
 Here’s our Newton review.

 Pros & Cons